 “… teams are well established, with confident and competent social work staff and managers… There are no delays in contacts being reviewed by a manager, and decision-making is proportionate and child-focused...
 The duty team visits children immediately… Children’s assessments [ensure] relevant information is considered in order to reduce risk for children and improve their outcomes…”

 You will be supported to carry out the following duties, responsibilities and training…

-- To triage and identify the needs of children and families referred within a statutory 24 hour timescale.
-You will negotiate delivery of services where appropriate.
+- To identify the needs of children and families referred and negotiate delivery of services where appropriate.
 A large part in this will be to promote listening to children at every opportunity; ensuring their views are heard, recorded and acted upon in an appropriate and timely

 - To make effective use of time and be able to prioritise Alongside your Supervisor, be able to set clear goals and strategies.